ember-learn/ember-blog/content/ember-released-6-10.md

 <!-- alex ignore just -->

 The Ember project is excited to announce the release of Ember v6.10.
 This is a standard minor release as part of the [standard Ember Release Train process](https://emberjs.com/releases/).
+This release release takes a big swing at cleaning up the blueprint for newly generated Ember apps by updating deprecated dependencies and upgrading the use of WarpDrive and Glint 🎉 Keep reading to find out more!

-### Changes in Ember.js 6.10
+## Ember.js 6.10

-Ember.js 6.10 is an incremental, backwards compatible release of Ember with bug fixes, performance improvements, and minor deprecations.
+Ember.js 6.10 does not introduce any new features, but we have added one deprecation related to how the `ember-source` package will be published going forward.

-#### Bug fixes
+### Deprecating Ember Vendor Bundles

-Ember.js 6.10 introduced no new bug fixes.
+Today, the published `ember-source` package contains several AMD-specific bundled builds of Ember that are appended to vendor.js in the classic build system.
+This used to be the main way that people got the Ember framework code into their apps before we started [generating new apps with Vite and Embroider in Ember 6.8](/ember-released-6-8/#toc_embroider-and-vite-by-default).
+Since then, for newly generated apps, the Vite build system would access the ESM sources in the published `ember-source` package directly.

-#### Features
+For anyone who has not yet upgraded their build system to Vite, they will still be getting the old build behaviour where the pre-built AMD bundles will be added to vendor.js.
+The newly added deprecation will mean that after Ember 7.0 we will no longer publish `ember-source` with these pre-built AMD bundles and apps that are on the classic build system will start to consume `ember-source` via `ember-auto-import`, just like any other v2 addon (`ember-source` has been published as a v2 addon since [Ember 6.1](/ember-released-6-1)).

-Ember.js 6.10 introduces no new features.
+For more information and motivation you can check out the [Deprecate Ember Vendor Bundles RFC](https://rfcs.emberjs.com/id/1101-deprecate-ember-vendor-bundles/)

 #### Deprecations